muneebexotic/neon_pulse_flappy_bird/store_assets/google_play_description.md

 ⚡ **Energy Pulse System** - Master the double-tap mechanic to emit energy pulses that temporarily disable obstacles.
 Strategic timing and cooldown management are key to survival!

-🎵 **Beat-Synchronized Action** - Feel the rhythm as obstacles spawn in sync with our custom cyberpunk soundtrack.
-Perfect timing rewards you with bonus points!

 💫 **Next-Gen Visual Effects:**
 - Dynamic particle trails that reflect your performance